 These conversations are important because 71% of brands that exceed revenue goals have personas documented.
 In other words, get the personas done right and people are getting sweet holiday bonuses.

-How building personas unlock your content marketing wizards
+How building personas unlocks your content marketing wizards

 Having documented customer avatars to sift through is great, but where they really come into play is how they activate your content marketing team to do great work.
 Accurate customer personas help your organization create content that cuts through the digital noise.
 Rather than broadcasting content to everybody and their brother, persona-directed content speaks directly to target segments.